 As you pass by the seawater canal located amidst Tavolara and the mainland, you can find a Portuguese cargo belonging to the 70's with lot of tales of mystery surrounding this boat.

 Getting to Tavolara

-You can access this island from across the port of Porto San Paolo using boats that get to the beach of Spalmatore di Terra.
-If you come here during the summer time, then you can take boat excursions starting from Golfo Aranci and stopping at different places to explore Tavolara and its surroundings areas.
+You can access this island from across the port of San Paolo using boats that get to the beach of Spalmatore di Terra.
+If you come here during the summer time, then you can take boat excursions starting from Golfo Aranci and stop at different places to explore Tavolara and its surroundings areas.

 Hotels and Accomodation

 There are no hotels on Tavolara Island; the closest are in the town of Olbia.
 Most of the hotels are designed in Sardinian style in the form of single storey cottages, which look stylish and unconventional.
 The rooms are of good quality and comfortable; from the windows you can look at the macchia and pine trees in the surroundings and sometimes at the islands of Molara and Tavolara.
 There are also plenty of hotels located along the South of Olbia that provide a panoramic view of the Tavolara Island.

 On the island of Tavolara, you can find only a single select restaurant that caters to the needs of the travelers where one can find some of the best seafood specialties.
 Here you can find some of the portraits of the royal family and enjoy some great food amidst a wonderful ambience at the seaside.
 Mussels, crabs, lobsters are some of the seafood that you can relish here in this Tavolara island restaurant.
 Anyway, it is advisable to bring your own food and drink, if you are visiting this island during seasons other than Summer.

 Tavolara is one of the fascinating islands along the Sardinian region where you can find nature's beauty at its best with sandy beaches and bays along with the seashore.
 If you are an adventurous traveler, then you can hire a boat from the locals and explore this island on your own as well.